albertodonato/h2static/README.md

 ## HTTPS support

-To run the server on HTTPS, a key/certificate pair is required.
+To run the server on HTTPS, a key/certificate pair in PEM format is required.
 The service can be run with

 ```bash
 h2static -tls-cert cert.pem -tls-key key.pem